bekk/bekk-christmas/post/security/wip-the-security-champion.md

 calendar: security
 post_year: 2019
 post_day: 20
-title: 'WIP: The Security Champion'
+title: Who is your security champion?
 ingress: >-
-  If you are anything like us, you are more that average aware of the risk of ignoring security when developing or maintaining software or computer network.
-  Does your organization have a security champion program?
+  Well all know it, application security is a shared responsibility and every one in the team should act according to the secure lifecycle development process.
+But our experience is that security is one of the first non functional requirements that are dropped when deadlines approaches or when management is setting up a budget for the next period.
 links:
   - title: Security Champions Playbook
     url: 'https://www.owasp.org/index.php/Security_Champions_Playbook'
 authors:
   - Lars-Erik Wollan
 ---
-Well all know it, application security is a shared responsibility and every one in the team should act according to the secure lifecycle development process.
-But our experience is that security is one of the first non functional requirements that are dropped when deadlines approaches or when management is setting up a budget for the next period.

 Some organizations have a security team or group.
 That can be a good start, but in our view, it can be problematic that the people that "does" security are split from the people that does application development.
 More than one the security team is busy making security policies while the development teams are busy coding.
 Neither meet to discuss and exchange points or view.
 At some point the security team will call for a meeting where they present their brand new security policy which they already told the board all the teams are following.
 The development team themselves are usually behind schedule and do not have time to implement the newly presented security policy.

 How can we improve on this situation?
 One approach is to introduce a role in the team which is the liason between the security team and the development team, the security champion.
 Why a role you may ask.
 In our experience managers react well to formal roles and by formalizing this, some actual pressure can be applied when it comes to prioritizing security related issues (before they are exploited).